 It’s all about finding the right loan for you ... and also avoiding the many no credit check loans out there that could trap you in a predatory cycle of debt.

 When you have bad credit and you need a loan, the last thing you want is some lender running a credit check on your application.
 You already know your score is lousy, and you don’t need a hard credit check dropping it even further.

 That’s where no credit check loans come in.
 But while they might seem perfect for someone who needs money now and has bad credit, they come with significant risks.
 Before taking out a loan with no credit check, you need to know exactly what you’re getting yourself into and what potential pitfalls to avoid.

 What are no credit check loans?

-The most common types of no credit check loans are payday loans, which are also known as “cash advances.”
+The most common types of no credit check loans are payday loans.
 These are small-dollar short-term loans that rarely run more than a couple of hundred dollars and that come with an average repayment period of two weeks.

 Title loans are another type of short-term no credit check loan; they come with slightly higher principals and longer repayment periods.
 Unlike payday loans, title loans are secured, using the title to the borrower’s car or truck as collateral.

 No credit check loans are oftentimes much easier to obtain than regular personal loans.
 Even though they don’t run a credit check, some lenders will verify a borrower’s income before lending to them, while others simply ask for as little as an ID and a valid bank account.

 When you apply for a loan from a traditional lender like a bank, they will check your credit history as a part of the application.
 This involves running a “hard check” on your credit, which returns your credit score and a copy of your credit report.